UPS – shares trading in a descending channel: potential entry levels

 • Competition: the delivery market is becoming increasingly competitive.
 The major competitors – FedEx, DHL, Amazon Logistics, and national postal services – pursue aggressive pricing policies, invest in technology, and expand their infrastructure.
 Amazon, in particular, is actively developing its logistics, reducing its reliance on UPS as a contractor.

-• Technology and operational disruptions: delivery delays, IT system outages, cyberattacks, accidents, or inefficient logistics chain management may lead to losses, reputational risks, and customer attrition.
+• Technology and operational disruptions: delays in delivery, IT system outages, cyberattacks, accidents, or inefficient logistics chain management may lead to losses, reputational risks, and customer attrition.

 • Seasonality and dependence on peak periods: a significant portion of annual revenue is generated during holiday periods, such as Q4.
 Any disruptions during this period, such as adverse weather conditions, personnel shortages, or logistics delays, may have a disproportionate impact.